Squashzilla2222/Virtual-Safekeep/README.md

 of how strong the password is.
 Virtual Safekeep comes with dyslexia options and a fast exit/log out function for security.
 (COMP1004 assessment)

+Please ignore Salty Padel work - was added by accident